galaktose/AlienVSZombie/PART1.md

 List all the features completed.

-1. Game controls (except for arrow, help, save and load)
+1. Game controls (except for save and load)
 2. Random map and game object generation
 3. Customisable board size